unisonweb/unisonweb-org/src/data/transcripts/testing.md

 ### Other useful functions when writing property-based tests

 The function `runs` that we've been using has type `Nat -> '{Gen} Test -> [Test.Result]`.
-To form a value of type `Test`, you can using the functions `expect` (which we've seen) as well as `ok`, `fail`, `unexpectedOk`, and `unexpectedFail`, which we can locate using [type-based search](/docs/tour#-to-the-unison-codebase-manager):
+To form a value of type `Test`, you can use the functions `expect` (which we've seen) as well as `ok`, `fail`, `unexpectedOk`, and `unexpectedFail`, which we can locate using [type-based search](/docs/tour#-to-the-unison-codebase-manager):

 ```ucm
 .base> find : Test
 ```

-These can just be used to give different messages on success or failure.
+These functions are used to give different messages on success or failure.
 Feel free to try them out in your tests, and you may want to explore other functions in the testing package.

 Lastly, the [base library is open for contributions](https://github.com/unisonweb/base/blob/master/CONTRIBUTING.md) if you come up with some handy testing utility functions, or want to contribute better documentation (or tests) for existing definitions.